 2. Inspection reports

 All care homes and nursing homes must be registered with the Care Quality Commission (CQC) who regulate and inspect them.
 Before arranging to visit any homes, search for the home on the CQC website.
 Check that they are still registered with CQC and to read their latest inspection report.
-Our care homes search results link to the latest reports for each home.
+The care homes listed in our Marketplace directory link to the latest reports for each home.

 3. Long and short-stay care